 We also have strong links with a wide range of criminal and community justice agencies including the police, probation services, prisons, youth justice, courts, and victim support organisations.
 This means you might hear guest lectures from some of these organisations, or you might be able to undertake independent research projects with them.

-We encourage you to take up additional volunteering opportunities throughout the degree to add substance to your CV and to ensure you are ‘workplace-ready’ on graduating.
+We encourage you to take up additional volunteering opportunities throughout the degree to develop your CV and to ensure you are ‘workplace-ready’ on graduating.

 Real-world research